Named Postdoctoral Fellow Positions

 Minimum and Preferred Qualifications

 An earned doctorate is required by the start of the appointment.
-Successful candidates have an exemplary track record of research accomplishments as well as expertise or demonstrated interest in teaching and service.
+Successful candidates should have a track record or the potential for research accomplishments as well as demonstrated interest in teaching and service.

 About Georgia Tech

 Georgia Tech is a top-ranked public research university situated in the heart of Atlanta, a diverse and vibrant city with numerous economic and cultural strengths.
 The Institute serves more than 45,000 students through top-ranked undergraduate, graduate, and executive programs in engineering, computing, science, business, design, and liberal arts.
 Georgia Tech’s faculty attracted more than $1.4 billion in research awards this past year in fields ranging from biomedical technology to artificial intelligence, energy, sustainability, semiconductors, neuroscience, and national security.
 Georgia Tech ranks among the nation’s top 20 universities for research and development spending and #1 among institutions without a medical school.